NEWS AND INSIGHTS | INSIGHTS

 If desired, spouses of children and grandchildren may be added as donees of the annual exclusion gifts and as beneficiaries of the trusts.
 By expanding the class of beneficiaries, even greater federal gift and estate tax savings can be achieved.

 The transfer tax savings on these gifts can be measured by the federal (and state, if applicable) estate tax rate multiplied by the future value of the gifts in the year of death.
-Assuming a combined federal and state estate tax rate of 45% (although this rate may be higher in future years) and a future value of the gifts, as set forth above in Year 20, in the amount of $9,229,242, transfer tax savings in the year of death in that year would be $4,153,159.
-Further, at the end of the 20-year period, the donors will have gifted $9,229,242 to one or more trusts for their heirs, allowing the heirs access to the funds without an associated transfer tax burden, and their exemptions will have been available to offset other transfers.
+Assuming a combined federal and state estate tax rate of 45% (although this rate may be higher in future years) and a future value of the gifts, as set forth above in Year 20, in the amount of $9,785,096, transfer tax savings in the year of death would be $4,403,293.
+Further, at the end of the 20-year period, the donors will have gifted $9,785,096 to one or more trusts for their heirs, allowing the heirs access to the funds without an associated transfer tax burden, and their exemptions will have been available to offset other transfers.

-It should also be noted that annual exclusion gifts can be used to fund 529 plans, which can be established to help individuals save for and pay the costs of education, including college and expenses of qualifying private, public and religious institutions offering a kindergarten-through-12th-grade education.
+It should also be noted that annual exclusion gifts can be used to fund 529 plans, which can be established to help individuals save for and pay the costs of education, including college, vocational schools and expenses of qualifying private, public and religious institutions offering a kindergarten-through-12th-grade education.
 As a bonus, individuals are permitted to “superfund” a contribution to a 529 plan with up to five years of annual exclusions in one year.
-In 2024, gifts totaling up to $90,000 per beneficiary ($180,000 for married individuals) are allowed to be transferred into such plans.
+In 2025, gifts totaling up to $95,000 per beneficiary ($190,000 for married individuals) are allowed to be transferred into such plans.

 Payment of Educational and Medical Expenses